ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Detailed answer below.
 Nothing here requires agreement.

-Why does trauma often get framed as something broken inside a person?
+Why is trauma framed as something inside the person?

-Because locating the problem internally makes it easier to work on without disturbing the surrounding structure.
+Because internalizing the problem makes it easier to work on without disturbing surrounding conditions.

 Expand for the fuller picture